Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 Know Your Audience, Adjust Your Content

-Furthermore, not all campaigns, assets or targeted copy are suited for the long-form skyscraper technique
+Furthermore, not all campaigns, assets, or targeted copy are suited to the long-form skyscraper technique

 Have you dug deep into your customer persona

-Do you know that your ideal client is a caucasian female between the ages of 33 and 43 with 2 children and an annual household income of $120K or more?
+Do you know that your ideal client is a Caucasian female between the ages of 33 and 43 with two children and an annual household income of $120K or more?

 First, know your audience.
 Tailor your messages to their pain points, frustrations, and problems.